kobbled/ktransw_py/README.md

 See also [rossum][].

+## FAQ

+#### Does this run on Windows?
+Yes, it only runs on Windows, actually.

+#### Is Roboguide (still) needed?
+`ktransw` only wraps `ktrans.exe`, it does not replace it or Roboguide, so depending on your project's requirements (is it Karel only?
+Do you need to translate TP programs, etc), yes, you still need Roboguide.

+#### This is not a solution, it looks more like a work around?
+Well, yes, true.
+That is also stated in the *Overview* section. `ktrans.exe` is developed by Fanuc, and I don't have any special access to it, nor to any other parts of Roboguide or related infrastructure.
+This means we'll have to make do with what we have.

+If you know of a better work-around (or even a real solution), please contact me.

+#### How about backwards compatibility with non-ktransw users?
+There are two situations to consider: manually invoking `ktrans.exe` on the command line, and compiling Karel sources in Roboguide.

+As for Roboguide: it actually supports multiple include paths natively, so all that would be needed to be able to translate the sources would be to add the `include` directory to a workcell's *include path*.
+This can easily be done by selecting the *Set Extra Includes* option from the *Cell Browser* context-menu.
+See the Roboguide help for more information.

+When not using Roboguide, just copy the directory *inside* the `include` directory to your project directory.
+Compilation should now work as usual.

 ## Future improvements

 This tool might be migrated to a C/C++ implementation to avoid the overhead of starting the Python interpreter.

+## Disclaimer

+WinOLPC, OlpcPRO and Roboguide are products of Fanuc America Corporation.
+The author of `ktransw` is not affiliated with Fanuc in any way.